Faculty

 apeck@geisinger.edu

-Dr. Peck is a graduate of Wilkes University, Nesbitt School of Pharmacy.
-She earned her Doctor of Pharmacy in 2019 and later received her MBA-HA from Lamar University in 2022.
-Dr. Peck joined the Geisinger Lewistown acute care team in November 2019 to assist in piloting the overnight pharmacy program.
-She took on the role of assistant residency program director in June 2022.
-She is currently the preceptor for Emergency Medicine and Transition of Care.
-Her professional interests include internal medicine, emergency medicine, process improvement, mentorship and teaching.
+Dr. Peck is a graduate of Wilkes University's Nesbitt School of Pharmacy.
+She earned her Doctor of Pharmacy in 2019 and later received her MBA from Lamar University in 2022.
+Dr. Peck joined the Geisinger Lewistown Hospital acute care team in 2019 to assist in piloting the overnight pharmacy service.
+She took on the role of assistant residency program director in 2022 and advanced to residency program director in 2024.
+Dr. Peck also serves as an assistant professor of pharmacy in the Department of Pharmacy at Geisinger College of Health Sciences.
+She is a preceptor for Emergency Medicine and Critical Care learning experiences for residents and APPE students.
+Her professional interests include emergency medicine, rural medicine, process improvement and teaching.
+Outside of her professional life, she enjoys traveling and attending Dave Matthews Band concerts.

 Brian Simpkins, PharmD